Terms of Business

 2.1 Where there is any inconsistency between these terms and the Letter of Engagement, the latter will prevail.

-2.2 Our fee includes all of the tasks necessary to complete the Services.
+2.2 Our fee includes all the tasks necessary to complete the Services.
 If, however, additional work is required we will tell you this prior to undertaking the work and we will quote a fee to you.

-2.5 From time to time we may delegate tasks to suitably experienced employees to enable your work to be carried out in a timely and cost effective manner.
+2.5 From time to time, we may delegate tasks to suitably experienced employees to enable your work to be carried out in a timely and cost-effective manner.
 Where appropriate, work may be undertaken, subject to supervision, by a suitably qualified person who is not a solicitor.

 3.1 Basis of Fees